 Explore the CIPD's collected perspective on the key issues impacting work, including recommendations, supporting evidence and links to resources for policymakers and employers

-The CIPD believes all organisations should have effective policies and practices that allow employees to easily voice their opinions and raise concerns.There are three main purposes for employee voice:
+The CIPD believes all organisations should have meaningful policies and practices that enable employees to voice their opinions and raise concerns.

 Recommendations for employers

 - Formulate and circulate a policy on employee voice.

 - Implement voice policy by enacting a range of two-way communication and consultation methods to encourage employee voice.

 - Ensure voice methods are used regularly, such as weekly meetings, annual surveys.

 - Develop and implement a speak-up, whistleblowing policy.